-Sleeping bags come in mummy, semi-rectangular or rectangular shapes with distinct benefits.
+Sleeping bags come in mummy, semi-rectangular or rectangular shapes.
+All come with distinct benefits.

 A mummy bag also has a snug hood you can pull around your head for extra heat retention.

 These bags suit a variety of uses and temperatures and have a tapered cut that still provides efficient heat retention.
-There’s more space for your legs, so it’s far less restrictive than a mummy shape.
+There’s more space for your legs for those who like to sleep on their side or who move around more in their sleep.
 Unlike the mummy, you can open it up and use it as a blanket which can be beneficial in warmer climates.

 Rectangle shapes are as wide at the foot as they are at the shoulders.
 They give you the most amount of room and are a good choice for warmer climates, camping beds, car camping, or for when you want to share your sleeping bag with someone else.